 Information on research data management, for example on the archiving, publication, registration, and citation of research data, can be found on the university's Coordination Centre for Research Data website.
 They can provide you with information about best practices and current funding guidelines and help you to draw up data management plans for future research projects.

-We will gladly answer any questions you may have and look forward to your suggestions.
+We will be glad to answer any questions you may have and look forward to your suggestions.